petyaracz/RaczRebrus2024/Readme.md

 Why do we see an asymmetry between vowel-initial and consonant-initial suffixes?
 What lexical patterns does this asymmetry represent?
-In order to answer this question, we have to first look at the distribution of the suffixes themselves, independent of the stems.
+In order to answer this question, we have to first look at the distribution of the suffixes themselves, putting the stems aside.
 Overall, there is roughly the same amount of consonant- and vowel-initial suffix types in our dataset.
 Their frequency distribution is very different: the two most frequent suffixes are the plural and the accusative, and these happen to be both vowel-initial.
 The plural in itself is about 30% of all forms and 50% of all forms with a vowel-initial suffix.
 This can be seen in Figure 4.
+Each area is labelled with the name of a given suffix type and represents raw frequency in the entire dataset.
+The two supersets are vowel-initial (dark gray) and consonant-initial suffixes (light gray).

 ![](figures/suffix_dist-1.png)<!-- -->

 For any given stem, the vast majority of back / front variation in vowel-initial suffixes will likely come from the plural.
-For consonant-initial suffixes, this will be more evened out.
-This means that stems vary more across consonant-initial suffixes.
+For consonant-initial suffixes, this will be more evened out, with multiple suffixes equally contributing to variation.
+That is, stems vary more across consonant-initial suffixes.

 We can express this by calculating the standard deviation of the back / front variation for each stem across vowel- and consonant-initial suffixes.

-We can plot the distribution of standard deviations for consonant-initial and vowel-initial suffixes across stems and suffixes that do show variation, using the formula `sqrt(n * p * (1 - p))` where n is the number of forms per stem and suffix type and p is the overall probability of back forms.
-This can be seen in Figure `fcounter`.
+We can calculate stem variance standard deviations across consonant-initial versus vowel-initial suffixes using the formula `sqrt(n * p * (1 - p))` where n is the number of forms per stem and suffix type and p is the overall probability of back forms.
+We can plot the distribution of standard deviations for consonant-initial and vowel-initial suffixes across stems and suffixes that do show variation.
+This can be seen in Figure `r`fcounter\`.
+The figure shows the distribution of stem standard deviations (horizontal axis) across vowel- and consonant-initial suffixes (vertical axis).

 ![](figures/dream1-1.png)<!-- -->